ekoindia/wlc-webapp/README.md

 	- Web-app can call this `postMessage` method to send messages to the Android app.
 	- Android app can listen to these messages and take appropriate actions.
 - On this web-app side:
-	- In the [Layout component](components/Layout/Layout.tsx), thr following 1-time setup is done:
+	- In the [Layout component](components/Layout/Layout.tsx), the following 1-time setup is done:
 		- Call postMessage method to send a `connect_ready` message to the Android app to let it know that the web-app is ready to receive messages.
 		- Setup a callback function `callFromAndroid` to listen to messages from the Android app.
 	- We have a `postMessage` method in [utils/AndroidUtils.ts](utils/AndroidUtils.ts) which can be used to send messages to the Android app.